maikelboogerd/eventcore/README.md

 from project.events import UserCreated, UserUpdated

 class UserService(object):
+    @dispatch_event(UserCreated)
+    def create(self):
         # Each time this method is called, the `UserCreated` event is created
         # and dispatched using the resource this method returns as context.

-    @dispatch_event(UserCreated)
-    def create(self):
+        # The returned object must have an `id` property, which is used as
+        # subject for this event.
         return User()

     def update(self):